harshabhat86/log4JS/README.md

 ##Plans :
- 1. Include different log formats and colors for them.
+ 1. Include different log formats and colors for them. --- check
  2. Make log availability more easy and magical (dont know what that means)
  3. Try n make it async! (yes, in js)
  4. Option to save the log to a file (Export it real quick).
+ 5. Give an option for the user to check the values real quick.
+Like in browser consoles.

 ___